ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ## Tests

 I have simplified the tests to the minimum.
+See the [Jest config file](jest.config.js) to see the tests that are being ignored.
+A goal for the future is to have all the tests passing.

 ```
  parser-left-side-crguezl git:(main) npm test